Client recipes

 codex mcp list

-Open (or create) the config file at ~/.codex/config.toml and add:
+Open (or create) the config at ~/.codex/config.toml and add:

 url = "https://api.stablebaseline.io/functions/v1/cloud-serve/mcp"